GarlicWang/GarlicWang/README.md

 ### Hi there 👋

 Hi!
-I’m an graduate student in Electrical & Computer Engineering at UIUC.
+I’m a graduate student in Electrical & Computer Engineering at UIUC.

 Fun fact: Garlic is my cute dog 🐶